Meridian Visiting Researcher Programme

 • A person speaking in front of a presentation about AgentHarm baseline.
 The individual is gesturing with their hands and standing near a poster with the text 'Cambridge Safety H.' The presentation slide includes diagrams and text related to computational tools.

-Receive guidance and advice from experienced researchers within our community, as well as dedicated research support to ensure your projects remain on track.
+Receive advice and feedback from experienced researchers within our community, and dedicated research support to ensure your project remains on track.

 Who should apply?

-• Researchers with looking to pivot into AI safety, security or governance
+• Researchers looking to pivot into AI safety, security or governance

 • Existing AI safety, security, or governance researchers looking to build their network and portfolio